 When a BCBA works with people, he may engage in a variety of tasks and educational activities.
 Interventions are typically the initial encounters that address a previously untreated behavioral or emotional disorder in a child, teen or adult.
 Once he conducts an intervention, the analyst may continue to work with the individual and their loved ones or caregivers in a calm, controlled environment using specialized techniques.

 While many BCBAs elect to actively engage with clients within the therapeutic community, they have another, equally important role.
-As they acquire experience and develop their sense of which approaches work best, they can offer insight to those who design learning programs and assessments for both individual clients and groups.
-In this capacity, they can actively craft activities, methods of performance evaluation, and intervention strategies.
+As they acquire experience and develop their sense of which approaches work best.
+They can offer insight to those who design learning programs and assessments for both individual clients and groups.
+In this capacity, they can actively craft:

-BCBAs may also assist in the research and experimental aspects of their field, bringing valuable data from client interactions to their analyses.
+BCBAs may also assist in the research and experimental aspects of their field.
+They bring valuable data from client interactions to their analyses.
 For example, if they have worked with autistic children and observed that certain strategies are less effective than the experimental analysis indicated, this feedback helps the field grow and refine itself.

 What It Means for Careers

 A BCBA certification affords some degree of freedom for those who have achieved this distinction.
-Associated with the completion of a master’s degree in behavior analysis, the certification process allows someone to practice unsupervised.
+Associated with the completion of a master’s degree program in behavior analysis, the certification process allows someone to provide behavioral health services unsupervised.
+BCBAs can also supervise the work of BCaBAs.
 While it is much like an assistant accreditation and represents a career stepping stone, a BCBA need not seek a doctoral degree to engage in a fulfilling practice.

 Salary Range and Job Outlook

-When it comes to job opportunities, the board certified behavior analyst has many from which to choose.
+When it comes to job opportunities, the BCBA has many from which to choose.
 Unlike some specialties, the BCBA profession has broad applicability.
-Community health centers, hospitals, assisted living facilities, group homes, schools for those with disabilities, and other health institutions avidly seek to recruit behavior analysts with board certification.
+Many organizations avidly seek to recruit behavior analysts with board certification including:

-However, BCBAs can also find plenty of rewarding work in related capacities.
+However, Board Certified Behavior Analysts can also find plenty of rewarding work in related capacities.
 Many institutions attempt to bring the expert knowledge of these analysts into the classroom, recruiting them as teachers with full benefits.
 They’re also in demand in supervisory roles, helping to craft and guide broad scale programs to assist those with behavior or emotional difficulties in a variety of contexts.